 Phew!
 Everyone has arrived and the drinks are flowing!
 I think allowing 2 hours between arrival at your reception venue and the start of your wedding breakfast is the perfect amount of time.
 This allows you enough time to relax, chat and mingle with your guests (and for me to take all those relaxed and candid shots of you and your guests) as well as enough time for group and couple photos.

 This 2-hour window should also give me just enough time to photograph your dining room and all your table details (e.g. flowers, name cards, etc.) before your guests are invited to take their seats.

 I like to limit the number of group photos to a maximum of 8, and to allow 3 minutes per group, assuming that everyone is close at hand.
-It is a good idea if you can have a representative who knows both families to help find the people needed for each photograph so that the group photos are managed quickly and easily.
+It is a good idea if you can have a representative who knows both families to help find the people needed for each photograph so that the group photos are managed quickly and easily, lasting no more than 30 mins max.
 Another tip is to start with the largest group and end with the smallest group so that your guests aren’t left hanging around unnecessarily.
-I usually recommend that your private bride and groom photos follow straight after the group shots (if you haven’t had them earlier), as you’ll then have the rest of the time before dinner to relax with your guests.

 (By the way, even if you think you don’t want to have any group photos, there will inevitably be family members who do want them, so be prepared that they will probably end up happening even if you haven’t planned them!)

-If you choose to have a receiving line as you enter the dining room, bear in mind that this will considerably increase the amount of time it takes people to sit down, so it may be something you’d rather do without.
+If you choose to have a receiving line as you enter the dining room, bear in mind that this will considerably increase the amount of time it takes people to sit down.
+It can take up to 30 mins if you’ve around 100 guests, so it may be something you’d rather do without.